NMillard/learnings/azure-fundamentals.md

 On-premise devices can be connected to the Azure virtual network using a VPN/virtual network gateway.

+### Azure VPN Gateway

+Virtual network gateway that is used to send encrypted traffic between an Azure Virtual Network and an on-premise location using the public internet.
+VNet can also be used to send encrypted traffic between Azure virtual networks over the Microsoft network.

+Each virtual network can only have one VPN gateway.

+### Azure ExpressRoute

+Create private connections between Azure data centers and infrastructure on your environment.
+This does not use the public internet.

 ### Network security group

-An NSG allows or denies inbound network traffic to the Azure resources - it's like a cloud-level firewall.
+An NSG allows or denies inbound network traffic to the Azure resources, i.e. filtering traffic - it's like a cloud-level firewall.

 ## Security